Asian shares track technology-led sell-off on Wall Street

 Such moves are designed to slow the economy to help quash inflation, but the Fed risks causing a recession if it raises rates too high or too quickly.
 Higher rates tend to pull prices for stocks and all kinds of investments lower in the meantime.
 Higher-yielding, safe Treasury bonds, for example, become more attractive to investors.

-Conversely, higher rates detract from the appeal of shares that dominated during the ultra-low rates of the pandemic.
-That includes big technology companies, other high-growth stocks and even cryptocurrencies.
+Higher rates make big technology companies, other high-growth stocks and even cryptocurrencies relatively less appealing.
 The Nasdaq’s loss of more than 27% so far this year is considerably worse than the roughly 17% drop for the S&P 500, for example.

-Coinbase, a crypto trading platform, tumbled 26.4% after it reported much weaker results for the latest quarter than analysts expected.
-Drops in crypto prices dragged on trading volumes through the quarter.

 Apart from interest rates, in China, shutdowns meant to stem COVID are raising the risk of more supply chain disruptions for global companies and a slowdown in the world’s second-largest economy.